cltk/cltk/docs/installation.rst

 Through Pip
 ===========
-To install the CLTK with Pip:
+The CLTK is also `available on PyPI <https://pypi.python.org/pypi/cltk>`_.
+To install with Pip:

 .. code-block:: python